swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

   +===============================+
 ```

-In other words, this proposal introduces the ability to where code may execute from a Task, and not just by using a custom actor executor,
+In other words, this proposal introduces the ability to specify where code may execute from a Task, and not just by using a custom actor executor,
 and even influence the thread use of default actors.

 With this proposal a **`nonisolated` function** will execute, as follows: